NovaFox161/NovaGamesLib-Bukkit/README.md

 2. Add a test if applicable and run the existing tests with `mvn clean test` to make sure they pass
 3. Commit your changes and push to your fork `git push origin master`
 4. Create a new pull request and submit it back to us!

+## Plugins Using NovaGamesLib
+Add your plugin below or send us a DM letting us know about your awesome new Minigame plugin that utilizes NovaGamesLib!